-I’ve been sharing some cool ideas for a science party on a budget, including activities, favors, and food, and now I’m excited to share with you some science party decor!
+I’ve been sharing some cool ideas for a science birthday party on a budget, and now I’m excited to share with you some science party decor!
 This post contains affiliate links.

 When it comes to making a fantastic birthday party, decor can sometimes seem like a huge budget blower.
 But I’m a fan of affordable parties and I at least try to keep my decor and paper goods very budget friendly.